ultimate-pa/ultimate/trunk/source/SMTInterpol/README.txt

 SMTInterpol is merged manually into Ultimate.
 Here are the necessary steps.

+0. Switch to the directory in which your source subdirectory is, e.g., trunk/

-1. Checkout clean smtinterpol git repository. cd ... git clone https://github.com/juergenchrist/smtinterpol smtinterpol.git
+1. Checkout clean smtinterpol git repository. git clone https://github.com/juergenchrist/smtinterpol smtinterpol.git

-2. Find out the last merged version by looking into Version.properties cd ultimate/source cat SMTInterpol/src/de/uni_freiburg/informatik/ultimate/smtinterpol/Version.properties
+2. Find out the last merged version by looking into Version.properties cat source/SMTInterpol/src/de/uni_freiburg/informatik/ultimate/smtinterpol/Version.properties

-3. Create a patch for the changes from SMTInterpol/src and Library-SMTLIB/src. cd .../smtinterpol.git
+3. Create a patch for the changes from SMTInterpol/src and Library-SMTLIB/src. cd smtinterpol.git
    git diff <version-number> SMTInterpol/src Library-SMTLIB/src >smtinterpol.diff
-   cd ultimate/source
+   cd ../source
-   patch -p1 < .../smtinterpol.diff
+   patch -p1 < ../smtinterpol.git/smtinterpol.diff

 4. Update Version.properties.
-The easiest way to do this is: cd .../smtinterpol.git ant cd ultimate/source/SMTInterpol/src unzip ../../smtinterpol.git/smtinterpol.jar \*Version.properties
+The easiest way to do this is: cd .../smtinterpol.git ant cd ../source/SMTInterpol/src unzip ../../smtinterpol.git/smtinterpol.jar \*Version.properties
+   cd ../../..

 5. Make sure you added all new files and deleted all old files.
 Run

-   diff -x.svn -r SMTInterpol/src smtinterpol.git/SMTInterpol/src
+   diff -x.svn -r source/SMTInterpol/src smtinterpol.git/SMTInterpol/src
-   diff -x.svn -r Library-SMTLIB/src smtinterpol.git/Library-SMTLIB/src
+   diff -x.svn -r source/Library-SMTLIB/src smtinterpol.git/Library-SMTLIB/src

    it should list some files from ultimate/util, Versions.properties, and the automatically build parser/lexer files and the parser build